• Home

 Website

-The Center for Open Science (COS) was founded in 2013 to start, scale, and sustain open research practices that will democratize access to research, improve inclusion of all stakeholders, enhance accountability to research integrity, facilitate the self-corrective process of science, expand transparency and sharing of all research content, and improve research rigor and reproducibility.
+The Center for Open Science (COS) based in the USA was founded in 2013 to start, scale, and sustain open research practices in order to democratize access to research, enhance accountability to research integrity, facilitate the self-corrective process of science, and improve research rigor and reproducibility.
+The OSC uses many of the infrastructure provided by the COS to teach open research practices and many OSC members are COS ambassadors.

 Ludwig-Maximilians-Universität